Orlando staple Beefy King damaged by fire

 - Arby's franchise issues ultimatum to parents: Control children or be asked to leave

+Surveillance footage from a nearby business shows a car in the parking lot of Beefy King when the fire starts at the back of the business.

+The owners of Beefy King said they hope to be back serving up their famous roast beef sandwiches soon after fire damage forced the restaurant to close.

-The owners of the restaurant told Channel 9 that Beefy King will reopen, but that they are unsure how long repairs will take.
-A district fire chief estimated that the restaurant could open back up in about a week.
+The owners of the restaurant told Channel 9 that Beefy King will reopen, but they are not sure how long repairs will take.
+One of the owners, Shannon Woodrow, said they're hoping to be back open in 48 hours.

-Firefighters said it’s too soon to know what may have caused the fire or where it started.
+"We're just going to clean up and get back to serving beef.
+It's what we do," she said.

+Woodrow said she was "absolutely terrified" when she and her family got the call about the fire.

 Stay tuned to Eyewitness News for updates.